andreabassi78/napari-psf-simulator/README.md

 ## Usage

-1) Lauch the pluginand select the parameters of the microscope:
+1) Lauch the plugin and select the parameters of the microscope:

-NA (numerical aperture), wavelenght, n (refractive index at the object) Nxy (number of pixels), Nz (number of slices), dxy (transverse sampling), dz (axial sampling)
+NA (numerical aperture), wavelenght, n (refractive index at the object), Nxy (number of pixels), Nz (number of slices), dxy (transverse sampling), dz (axial sampling)

 2) Select an aberration type (if needed) and press "Calculate PSF" to run the simulator.
 This will create a new image layer with the 3D PSF.

    The option "Show Airy disk" creates 3 ellipses as a shapes layer, showing the boundaries of the diffraction limited blob.

 ![raw](https://github.com/andreabassi78/napari-psf-simulator/blob/main/images/figure.png)
 **Napari viewer with the psf-simulator widget showing the in-focus plane of an aberrated PSF**

 ![raw](https://github.com/andreabassi78/napari-psf-simulator/blob/main/images/animation.gif)
-**Slicing thrugh a PSF aberrated with Zernike polynomials, order N=3, M=1 (coma)**
+**Slicing through a PSF aberrated with Zernike polynomials of order N=3, M=1 (coma)**

-3) Click on the "Plot PSF Profile in Console" checkbox to see the xy and xz profiles of the PSF.
+3) Click on the "Plot PSF Profile in Console" checkbox to see the x and z profiles of the PSF.
-   This will show up in  the viewer console when "Calculate PSF" is executed.
+   They will show up in  the viewer console when "Calculate PSF" is executed.

 ![raw](https://github.com/andreabassi78/napari-psf-simulator/blob/main/images/Plot.png)
 **Plot profile of the PSF, shown in the Console**